edgarcltop/Convexa/README.md

 # Convexpo — Convex + Expo + Better Auth

+> ⚠️ **WORK IN PROGRESS** — This project is actively being developed and may contain incomplete features or breaking changes.

 > Built on top of NativeWind and the Better T Stack.

 This project was bootstrapped with [Better-T-Stack](https://github.com/AmanVarshney01/create-better-t-stack), a modern TypeScript stack combining Convex, Expo/React Native, Tailwind (NativeWind), Turborepo, and more.
 For architecture and deeper patterns, refer to the Better T Stack repo and docs.